-In FY2019, SCCHA used its MTW Single Fund Flexibility to pay for housing search services for participants who are experiencing challenges in finding a rental unit.
-The Agency also pursued several projects, such as upgrading the owner portal, developing and implementing a tenant portal, and expanding e-signature capabilities.
+In FY2020, SCCHA used its MTW Single Fund Flexibility to pay for housing search services for participants who are experiencing challenges in finding a rental unit.
+The Agency also pursued several projects, such as upgrading the online Owner and Tenant Portals.
 In addition, the Agency is creating a web-based application for registering applicants for Section 8 assistance.
-The app is expected to launch in March 2020.
+The app is expected to launch in FY2021.